 Mold starts with a leak where water intrudes into your home.
 This can be a leaky roof, shower, pipe or even a cracked foundation where ground water seeps in.
 Once mold is established, it keep growing as long as it is fed moisture.
 The spores are released into the air and settle on other damp surfaces, where they grow more mold.

 Sellers will try to hide mold by painting or spackling where mold is present.
 They may replace the sheetrock to hide moldy wood framing.
 A trained professional mold inspector can test the air to find out if the mold levels are abnormal, and find the sources of hidden mold in a home.
+When it comes to mold testing, Signal Hygiene is who we recommend our customers call.
 They know where to look and what to look for.
 A professional inspector will also check for construction permits that indicate large-scale sheetrock or roof replacement that may indicate trouble.

-Mold abatement is the removal of mold from a home to make it safe and liveable.
+Mold abatement is the process of mold removal or mold remediation to make a house safe and liveable.
 There are circumstances where mold abatement will not work, such as finding black mold in the wood framing of a house.
 This is usually caused by flood damage, and once the mold is in the wood, there is no way to remove it.
 No amount of bleach will remove mold from wood.
 The only cure for moldy sheetrock and plaster is to remove and replace the problem pieces.
 This can get pretty expensive if the damage is extensive.

 There are different types of mold, with some being deadly toxins.
 Black toxic mold spores breathed into your lungs set up shop in your body and are hard to treat.
 Symptoms of mold poisoning include, fatigue, headaches, difficulty breathing, muscle aches and cramps, burning pain in your chest, sneezing, itching eyes and skin, skin irritation and redness, watery eyes, nose bleeds, nausea, diarrhea, vomiting and more.
 A serious symptom which requires immediate medical attention is coughing up blood or black-looking debris.